 - Preheat the oven to 450°F (232°C).

-- Slice the cauliflower into large slider-size pieces.
+Slice the cauliflower into large slider-size pieces.
+Or cut into nugget size if making for kids.

-Make the crispy coating by mixing together the cornmeal, bread crumbs, hemp seeds, parsley and garlic powder, then place it in a shallow baking dish.
+Make the crispy coating by mixing together the cornmeal, bread crumbs, ground hemp seeds (or almond flour), parsley and garlic powder, then place it in a shallow baking dish.
+You can also put it into a large plastic bag for the shake and bake option.

-- Make the batter by combining the almond flour, buffalo cayenne pepper hot sauce, water and baking powder in a bowl until fully mixed.
+Make the batter by combining the almond flour, buffalo cayenne pepper hot sauce, water and baking powder in a bowl until fully mixed.
 Add a drizzle of oil if you’d like.
+See notes for kid friendly batter.

 Using one hand for the batter and one for the coating (this helps avoid clumping of the coating), dip each cauliflower piece in the batter then place in the coating dish and cover with coating.
 Place each piece on a parchment-lined cookie sheet.
 Make sure to evenly spread out the pieces.